uab-cgds-worthey/DITTO/README.md

 #### Run DITTO pipeline

-Please make a samplesheet with VCF files and add it in the `model.job` file. submit cheaha job using the command below
+Please make a samplesheet with VCF files and add its path in the `model.job` file.
+Please make sure to edit the directory for output files and the modules from openCravat.
+Please submit cheaha (UAB HPC) job using the command below

 `sbatch model.job`